Johnson & Johnson

 Conclusion

 Johnson & Johnson (JNJ) is in a mixed position.
 Some indicators are above average, others below, but nothing is at an extreme level that defines the current setup strongly in either direction.
-If extension drops further into the lower teens while flow holds above the 40th percentile, that would represent a historically more significant setup.
+There is not a strong signal here in either direction.
+This is an asset to watch rather than act on right now.
 These readings update daily.
 Flipside shows what is happening now, grounded in the data — not what will happen next.

 Your portfolio.
 Your context.
 Smarter decisions.